albandewilde/role_assigner/README.md

 - `messages` → Messages id watched by the bot (serarate by a comma then a space `, `).
 When reaction are added to that message, if it correspond to a role (defined in the `roles.json` file), then the role is added to the user which added the emote.

+The order of channels and messages is important !
+The message id 1 (index 0) must be in the channel id 1 (with the index 0).
+In the `channels` and `messages` variables.